SCANL/scanl_tagger/README.md

 # Interested in our other work?
 Find our other research [at our webpage](https://www.scanl.org/) and check out the [Identifier Name Structure Catalogue](https://github.com/SCANL/identifier_name_structure_catalogue)

+# WordNet
+This project uses WordNet to perform a dictionary lookup on the individual words in each identifier:

+Princeton University "About WordNet."
+[WordNet](https://wordnet.princeton.edu/).
+Princeton University.
+2010